mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

 </tbody>
 </table>

-In addition, you can play two or more notes at the same time if they have the same tempo in the same thread, separating them with a tab (\t) key value.
+In addition, you can play two or more notes at the same time if they have the same tempo in the same thread, separating them with a tab value key (\t).
 The file will be like this:

 - For one note: